Roots (Zeros)a. Plot the zeros of each polynomial on a line toget... | Channels for Pearson+

 Introduction to Polynomial Functions

-The first derivative of a function, denoted as y', represents the rate of change or slope of the function.
-Finding the zeros of the first derivative helps identify critical points, which are potential locations for local maxima, minima, or points of inflection.
-For y = x³ − 3x² + 4, the derivative is y' = 3x² - 6x, and its zeros are found by solving 3x(x - 2) = 0, giving x = 0 and x = 2.
+The first derivative of a polynomial provides the rate of change of the function and is used to find critical points, such as maxima, minima, and points of inflection.
+For y = x² − 4, the first derivative is y' = 2x.
+Setting the derivative to zero helps identify the x-values where the slope of the tangent is zero, indicating potential extrema.

 Recommended video:

 Plotting the zeros of a polynomial and its derivative on a number line helps visualize the relationship between the function and its rate of change.
-The zeros of the polynomial indicate where the graph crosses the x-axis, while the zeros of the derivative indicate where the slope is zero, marking potential turning points or changes in concavity.
+For y = x² − 4, plot the roots x = ±2 and the zero of the derivative x = 0.
+This visualization aids in understanding how the function behaves around these critical points.

 Recommended video: